 - Add a bit of water to the pot to dissolve the fond at the bottom.
 Heat to a simmer.

-- Add the cut collards to the dutch oven with enough salted water to cover.
+- Add the cut collards to the Dutch oven with enough salted water to cover.
+Add the Parmigiano rind, if using.
 Increase heat to bring to a simmer.
 When the simmering starts, reduce the heat and cook for about 10 minutes.

 - Add the cut squash.
 Again add water to cover, and salt as needed.
 Increase the heat to bring it to a simmer.
 When the simmering starts, reduce the heat and simmer for 10 more minutes.